Kama (river): Gallery

 A Russian truss bridge by Lavr Proskuryakov.
-Early colour photograph, taken ca. 1912.
+Early colour photograph, taken c.
+1912.

 Volga or Kama

 Even today, disputes over the primacy of the rivers continue: Volga or Kama?
 Scientific facts say that the Volga flows into the Kama, and not vice versa.
 The confluence of the Volga and the Kama has exactly the same water content (Volga: 3,500 m^{3}/s; Kama: 4,100 m^{3}/s).
 The source of the Volga (228 m) is below the source of the Kama (331 m), which is the main factor in determining the superiority of any river.
 Compared to the Kama basin (507,000 km^{2}), the Volga has a larger basin (604,000 km^{2}).
 More rivers flow into the Kama than the Volga.
 Experts have proven that the valley of the Kama River is more ancient than the Volga River valley.
 In other words, at the time of the existence of the ancient Kama, also known as the Paleo-Kama, there was no Volga.
 Later, geological changes caused the Volga to join the Kama at right angles.
 Also looking at the map, we can understand that the confluence of the Kama and the Volga is the continuation of the Kama canal.
 The bed of the Kama is lower, so the Volga clearly flows into the Kama.